telekom-mms/sectpmctl/README.md

 ##### Upgrade 22.04 to a newwer version

-When starting a release upgrade from Ubuntu 22.04 to a newer versions, configuration files changed made by sectpmctl probably lead to questions, at least when the upgrade is done by command line (`sudo do-release-upgrade`).
-The following two files are related:
+When starting a release upgrade from Ubuntu 22.04 to a newer versions, configuration files changed made by sectpmctl probably lead to the question if you keep the currently installed versions or replace the files with the package maintainer version:

 - `/etc/initramfs-tools/initramfs.conf`
 - `/etc/dkms/framework.conf`

 The initramfs-tools-core `initramfs.conf` file had been changed by older versions of sectpmctl.
 This change is not done anymore, but it could still be on your system.
-The release upgrade will ask if you want to keep the currently installed version (`N` or `O`) or the package maintainer version (`Y` or `I`).
-If you did customizations yourself to this file, you should keep the currently installed version (`N` or `O`), otherwise select the package maintainer version (`Y` or `I`).
+The release upgrade will ask if you want to keep the currently installed version (`N`, `O` or `keep`) or replace with the package maintainer version (`Y`, `I` or `replace`).
+If you did customizations yourself to this file, you should keep the currently installed version (`N`, `O` or `keep`), otherwise select replace with the package maintainer version (`Y`, `I` or `replace`).

 The dkms `framework.conf` did not support config snippets until Ubuntu 22.10.
 Therefor sectpmctl needed to modify `framework.conf` on Ubuntu
 22.04.
-The release upgrade will ask if you want to keep the currently installed version (`N` or `O`) or the package maintainer version (`Y` or `I`).
-If you did customizations yourself to this file, you should keep the currently installed version (`N` or `O`), otherwise select the package maintainer version (`Y` or `I`).
+The release upgrade will ask if you want to keep the currently installed version (`N`, `O` or `keep`) or replace with the package maintainer version (`Y`, `I` or `replace`).
+If you did customizations yourself to this file, you should keep the currently installed version
+(`N`, `O` or `keep`), otherwise select replace with the package maintainer version (`Y`, `I` or `replace`).

-It is no problem if you miss to select which version of this both files to keep. sectpmctl and the release upgrade will work correctly anyway.
+It is no problem if you miss to select which version of this files to keep. sectpmctl and the release upgrade will boot and work correctly in both cases.
+If you did not change this files manually, you can replace them after the reboot by executing the following commands to restore the two files of initramfs-tools-core and dkms after the release upgrade:

-After the upgrade it is recommended to restore the original version of this two files, except if you manuelly changed this files youself.
-To restore initramfs-tools-core and dkms execute the following commands:

 ```
 sudo apt install --reinstall -o Dpkg::Options::="--force-confask,confnew,confmiss" initramfs-tools-core